EkKingsley/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Machine Learning Projects for practicing and exploration of knowledge in Machine Learnig
+Machine Learning Projects with python for practicing and exploration of knowledge in Machine Learnig